innolitics/rdm/rdm/init_files/documents/software_plan.md

     Once an issue is resolved, it's best to "thumbs up" or write "fixed" in the comment that requested the change.
 Why is fixing the issue and pushing the change insufficient?
 Sometimes there is a mismatch between what the reviewer thinks is being suggested, and what the author does to address the suggestion.
 In this situations, one person may think they've addressed an issue while another person hasn't.

-    If the pull request wasn't approved, request a new review once the comments have been addressed.
+    If the merge request wasn't approved, request a new review once the comments have been addressed.

 7. **Merging the Request**

-    Merge the pull request into the main branch, resolving any conflicts that arise.
+    Merge the merge request into the main branch, resolving any conflicts that arise.
 Once the branch has been merged successfully, delete the branch in GitLab [[62304:5.1.5 and 62304:5.6.1]].

-**Output:** Changes merged into the main branch
+**Outputs:** Changes merged into the main branch

 **Verified by:** Depends on the changes

 **Verification tasks:**

-1. **Pull Request Message**
+1. **Merge Request Message**

-    Verify that the pull request's message describes the changes.
+    Verify that the merge request's message describes the changes.

 2. **Git Commit Messages Include Change Request Numbers**

     Verify that all of the git commit messages include change request numbers.

-    TODO: see if we can automate this check with GitLab

 3. **Git Commit Message Content**